 Girls and young women rarely have opportunities to act as leaders or as advocates.
 There are more than 500 million adolescent girls currently living in developing countries, and one in three of them is married before age 18.

-In the least developed countries, barely 60 per cent of girls complete primary school and just 30 per cent enroll in secondary school.
-Girls and young women face the highest risks of having poor sexual and reproductive health and of being subjected to violence or exploitation.
+In the least developed countries, just 63 per cent of girls complete primary school and just 29 per cent enrol in secondary school.
+Girls and young women face high risks of having poor sexual and reproductive health and of being subjected to violence or exploitation.

 UNFPA encourages the participation and leadership of marginalized girls through a variety of programmes, including Action for Adolescent Girls.
-This initiative teaches girls about the harmful effects of child marriage and adolescent pregnancy.
-And as part of the initiative, which is being rolled out in 12 countries, many girls participate in community dialogues, voicing their opinions about issues affecting them.
-Some of them have emerged as champions in their communities, speaking out against harmful practices and advocating for human rights.
+This initiative connects girls to resources and opportunities, and builds their agency, so that they can protect themselves.
+As part of the initiative, which is being rolled out in 15 countries, many girls participate in community conversations, voicing their concerns and ideas about issues affecting them.
+Some of them have emerged as champions in their communities, speaking out against harmful practices such as child marriage, and advocating for human rights.